materialsvirtuallab/nano266/labs/lab3/README.md

 2. Calculate the formation energy of Cu<sub>1-x</sub>Au<sub>x</sub> :
    ΔH<sub>f</sub> (Cu<sub>1-x</sub>Au<sub>x</sub>) = E(Cu<sub>1-x</sub>Au<sub>x</sub>) − (1 - x) E(Cu) − x E(Au)
    where E(Cu) and E(Au) are the total energies for Cu and Au in their fcc bulk phase.
 Note that you must normalize the energies accordingly.
-We want the formation energies per atom, i.e., 0.5 $\times$ the formation energy per CuAu. where E(Cu) and E(Au) are the total energies for Cu and Au in their fcc bulk phase.
-Note that you must normalize the energies accordingly.
-We want the formation energies per atom, i.e., 0.5 *x* the formation energy per CuAu.
+We want the formation energies per atom, i.e., 0.5 × the formation energy per CuAu.
-3. Repeat the calculations for Cu<sub>3</sub>Au and CuAu<sub>3</sub>.
+4. Repeat the calculations for Cu<sub>3</sub>Au and CuAu<sub>3</sub>.
 For
    both these structures, start with a fcc Cu or Au structure, and replace all corner atoms with atoms of the other type.
 For example, to create the Cu<sub>3</sub>Au, you can start from the fcc Cu unit cell, and set